In his lecture we're going to look at the shoulder region,

 We'll cover serratus anterior in a moment.

-We can see that the pectoralis major muscle as I mentioned that has two heads
+We can see that the pectoralis major muscle as I mentioned it has two heads

 and this table really is going to detail their origin and insertion.

-But here, we've the pectoralis major, we've got the clavicular head and the sternocostal head.
+But here, we have the pectoralis major; we've got the clavicular head and the sternocostal head.

-We can see where they're attaching as I mentioned previously and these are going to insert into the intertubecular sulcus
+We can see where they're attaching as I mentioned previously.

-and the nerve supply to this muscle is by the lateral and medial pectoral nerves
+The nerve supply to this muscle is via the lateral and medial pectoral nerves

-and these are branches that are coming from the bracheoplexis which we'll see.
+and these are branches that are coming from the brachial plexus which we'll see.

 Here we've got the specific root values, so the specific spinal cord segments that gives rise to those nerves.

-and it's also revolve in medially rotation the scap -- the shoulder joint.
+and it's also involved in medially rotating the shoulder joint.

 So pectoralis major, remember here we can see pectoralis major muscle.

-If we remind ourselves with subclavius positioned inferior to the clavicle,
+If we remind ourselves of the subclavius positioned inferior to the clavicle,

 we can see that it's running from the first rib and the sternum,

-the junction of those two to the middle third of the clavicle, supply by the subclavian nerve.
+the junction of those two to the middle third of the clavicle supplied by the subclavian nerve.

 It stabilizes and depresses the clavicle.

-that were coming from this small anterior aspect of the chest wall.
+that were coming from this more anterior aspect of the chest wall.

-Here we can see the medial boarder of the scapula, remember this is the lateral boarder and this serratus anterior muscle,
+So here we can see the medial border of the scapula and this is the lateral border,

 It runs between the scapula and the chest wall to attach to the medial surface.